Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

       .. image:: https://pl-flash-data.s3.amazonaws.com/assets_lightning/training_app.png
          :alt: Logo of the App
    :right:
-      The Training Studio App is a `Lightning App <https://github.com/Lightning-AI/lightning>`_ that enables you to quickly perform machine-learning research in collaborative ways by bringing all the tools you need in a single place (notebook, tensorboard, wandb, sweeps, etc...) and is runnable locally or on `lightning.ai <https://lightning.ai/>`_ platform.
+      The Research Studio App is a `Lightning App <https://github.com/Lightning-AI/lightning>`_ that enables you to quickly perform machine-learning research in collaborative ways by bringing all the tools you need in a single place (notebook, tensorboard, wandb, sweeps, etc...) and is runnable locally or on `lightning.ai <https://lightning.ai/>`_ platform.

 .. join_slack::